Frequently Asked Questions, Helpful Tips and Etiquette for First Time Clients

 Please do NOT arrive to your appointment with an active cold/flu/virus, or showing symptoms or feeling ill.

 You could be a germ 'carrier' and infect others in the building.
 The therapist will turn you away.
-Some achy flu sufferers think getting a massage will help, but a massage could do more harm than good making you feel worse.
+When you are ill, getting massage could do more harm than good and may make you feel worse (this has to do with the circulatory system).
 Other clients arriving after you may have cancer or otherwise compromised immune systems.

 BE RESPECTFUL.

-Covid-19 Policy UPDATE: OK to cancel the morning of (or the night prior to) your appointment if you are truly feeling ill, have a fever, etc. Please do NOT show up to any appointment when you are not feeling well.
-Just call, text and/or email me ASAP.
+Covid-19 Policy UPDATE: Please cancel at least 6 hours prior to your appointment or reschedule (with no fee) if you are truly feeling ill, have a fever, etc. Please do NOT show up to any appointment when you are not feeling well.
+Just call, text and/or email me immediately.

 Shower before your massage appointment.
 It is not polite to arrive with excessive body odor or sweat.